erfanMhi/Flood-It-in-VHDL/README.md

-# Snake-Game-in-VHDL
-A Snake game implemented in VHDL
+# Flood it game implemented in VHDL langauge